 The American Heartworm Society is led by a board of directors comprised of veterinarians and specialists in the fields of veterinary parasitology and internalmedicine.
 As leaders in the fight against heartworm disease, they are available as resources and authors of related stories.

 Members of the media are encouraged to contact the American Heartworm Society for information, visuals and interviews about heartworm disease.
-Please contact Sue O’Brien at [email protected] or call 319-231-6129.
-All other inquiries, please email: [email protected]
+Please contact Sue O’Brien at [email protected].
+This email is for media inquiries only.
+All other inquiries, please email: [email protected].

 News & Alerts

 Rehoming.
 A move.
 Accompanying an owner on a trip.
 Such situations can mean that dogs diagnosed with heartworms must travel.
 The American Heartworm Society and the Association of Shelter Veterinarians recently released joint transport recommendations designed to safeguard the health of infected dogs while ensuring they do not become vectors for heartworm transmission.

 - Prevalence of adult heartworm (HW) infection was 4 % in cats and 28 % in dogs.

 - Combining antigen and antibody testing led to an overall 19 % positive cats.